logiquants/Logiquants-Website/content/blog/7-18-22-gold-etfs-and-mutual-funds-to-buy.md

 <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">Finally, for any readers learning about ETFs or mutual funds for the first time, there are 3 main differences to consider between them.
 The first is that, in general, ETFs charge lower MERs than mutual funds.
 For example, XGD and ZJG both charge an MER of 0.61%, and RBF614 has the lowest MER out of the 4 mutual funds at 0.99%.
 The second difference to note is that ETFs can be traded like stocks, whereas mutual funds are meant to be held more long-term.
 If a mutual fund is sold in its first 30 days of being held, a short-term redemption fee is usually charged.
 Last but not least, there's typically a minimum amount required to invest in a mutual fund.
 There's no minimum amount required to invest in ETFs, however.
 All 4 of the mutual funds mentioned in this article require an initial minimum investment of $500.</span></span>

 As always, thank you for reading!
 Don't hesitate to send me any of your questions through the contact page.

-Throughout next week, I will be releasing follow-up articles on which individual gold companies to buy.